Marshall Field's

-The company's flagship Marshall Field and Company Building on State Street in the Chicago Loop is a National Landmark.
+The company's flagship Marshall Field and Company Building on State Street in the Chicago Loop is a National Landmark for its importance in the history of retail.
 It was officially branded Macy's on State Street in 2006, when it became one of Macy's flagship stores.

 History

 Early years

-Marshall Field & Company traces its antecedents to a dry goods store opened at 137 Lake Street in Chicago, Illinois, in 1852 by Potter Palmer, eponymously named P. Palmer & Company.
-In 1856, 21-year-old Marshall Field moved to the booming midwestern city of Chicago on the southwest shores of Lake Michigan from Pittsfield, Massachusetts and found work at the city's then-largest dry goods firm – Cooley, Wadsworth & Company.
-Just prior to the American Civil War, in 1860, Field and bookkeeper Levi Z. Leiter became junior partners in the firm, then known as Cooley, Farwell & Company.
+Marshall Field & Company traces its antecedents to the P. Palmer & Company, a dry goods store opened at 137 Lake Street in 1852 by Potter Palmer.
+In 1856, 21-year-old Marshall Field, from Pittsfield, Massachusetts, moved to Chicago on the southwest shores of Lake Michigan, and found work at Cooley, Wadsworth & Company, then the city's largest dry goods firm.
+In 1860, just before the American Civil War, Field and bookkeeper Levi Z. Leiter became junior partners in the firm, then known as Cooley, Farwell & Company.
 In 1864, the firm, then led by senior partner John V. Farwell, Sr., was renamed Farwell, Field & Company. only for Field and Leiter to soon withdraw from the partnership with Farwell when presented with the opportunity of a lifetime.

-Potter Palmer, plagued by ailing health, was looking to dispose of his thriving business, so on January 4, 1865, Field and Leiter entered into partnership with him and his brother Milton Palmer.
-So the firm of P. Palmer & Company became Field, Palmer, Leiter & Company, with Palmer financing much of their initial capital as well as his own contribution.
-After Field and Leiter's immediate success enabled them to pay him back, Palmer withdrew two years later from the partnership in 1867 to focus on his own growing real-estate interests on one of the burgeoning city's important thoroughfares, State Street.
-His brother, Milton Palmer, left at this time as well.
+Potter Palmer, plagued by ailing health, was looking to dispose of his thriving business; thus, on January 4, 1865, Field and Leiter entered into partnership with Palmer and his brother Milton.
+The firm of P. Palmer & Company became known as Field, Palmer, Leiter & Company, with Palmer financing much of their initial capital, as well as his own contribution.
+After Field and Leiter's immediate success enabled them to pay him back, Palmer withdrew from the partnership in 1867 to focus on his own growing real-estate interests on one of the burgeoning city's important thoroughfares, State Street; Milton Palmer left at this time as well.
 The store was renamed Field, Leiter & Company, sometimes referred to as "Field & Leiter".

 The buyout, however, did not bring an end to Potter Palmer's association with the firm.
-In 1868, Palmer convinced Field and Leiter to lease a new, six-story edifice he had just built at the northeast corner of State and Washington Streets.
-The store was soon referred to as the "Marble Palace" owing to its costly marble stone face.
+In 1868, he convinced Field and Leiter to lease a new, six-story edifice he had just built at the northeast corner of State and Washington Streets.
+The store was soon referred to as the "Marble Palace", owing to its costly marble stone face.